 Expert Selection and Fitting

-- Ease of Use: This appliance combines the standard benefits of oral appliances, such as comfort and ease of use, with specific features designed for opening your airway without restricting jaw movement.
+- Ease of Use: This appliance combines the standard benefits of oral appliances, such as ease of use, with customized design to open your airway without restricting jaw movement.

-- Contoured Edges: The contoured edges are specifically designed to avoid irritation, ensuring a more comfortable fit throughout the night.
+- Contoured Edges: The contoured edges are specifically designed to avoid irritation, ensuring a more accommodating fit throughout the night.

 - Lower Profile: Its lower profile enhances jaw muscle comfort, significantly reducing the strain often associated with other sleep apnea devices.